rust-lang/book/nostarch/chapter12.md

 ### Splitting Code into a Library Crate

 Our `minigrep` project is looking good so far!
-Now we’ll split the *src/main.rs* file and put some code into the *src/lib.rs* file so we can test it and have a *src/main.rs* file with fewer responsibilities.
+Now we’ll split the *src/main.rs* file and put some code into the *src/lib.rs* file.
+That way we can test the code and have a *src/main.rs* file with fewer responsibilities.

 Let’s move all the code that isn’t the `main` function from *src/main.rs* to *src/lib.rs*: